To establish a defamation claim in California, you must prove four facts:

 - The statement was an opinion or fair comment on a matter of public interest;

-- The defendant never said anything negative about you.
+- The defendant never said anything negative about you; and/or,

-- General damages, which are damages for your loss of reputation, shame, mortification, and hurt feelings;
+- General damages, which are for your loss of reputation, shame, mortification, and hurt feelings;

-- Special damages, which are damages for your property, trade, profession or occupation; or,
+- Special damages, which are for your property, trade, profession or occupation; or,

-- Punitive damages, which are damages awarded in the discretion of the superior court or the jury, to be recovered in addition to general and special damages, and to be awarded for the sake of example and by way of punishing a defendant.
+- Punitive damages, which are awarded in the discretion of the superior court or the jury in order to punish the defendant.

 Though if the defamatory statement is edited, then it is likely that the one-year clock will restart with the first publication of the revised version.17